| Egypt to Auckland,

 mummified cat that was on display in a plexiglass case

 looking as though it was still uttering its last cry.
+One surprise at the museum

 is that they had the same lax standards of dress as the